-1. TYPE OF AGENCY Public Agency: Local State Joint Powers Federal Federally Recognized Tribe Nonprofit Corporation DATE MUSEUM WAS ESTABLISHED (i.e., received EIN from IRS): 3.
-DATE MUSEUM OPENED TO THE PUBLIC: 4.
-ANNUAL OPERATING BUDGET: \$ 5.
-DISCIPLINE OF MUSEUM J. Art History/Heritage Children Science/Technology Living Collections General Other 6.
-TYPE OF CAPITAL ASSET PROJECT Development or Acquisition 7.
-LEGISLATIVE OBJECTIVE TO BE FULFILLED (check one) Superior Programs Services to School Pupils Services to the Public Increased Access to Program & Collections 8.
-ANTICIPATED PROJECT Start Date: Completion Date: 9.
-LAND TENURE / LONG TERM SITE CONTROL Does applicant own the property where the Project will take place?
-If no, indicate type of arrangement: MOU Lease Easement Other: Name / Address of Property Owner: Name / Namess of Property owner.
-10. FACILITY QUESTIONAIRE a) What is the square footage of the facility currently occupied by the museum? b) What date did the applicant organization occupy the current facility? c) If the current facility is to be remodeled, what is the square footage of the remodeled area? d) If the current facility is to be expanded, what is the square footage of the expanded area?
-What will be the expanded square foot increase resulting from this Project? e) What will be the overall square foot increase resulting from this Project? (b) If a pow facility is proposed, what is the square footage? f) If a new facility is proposed, what is the square footage? g) If an acquisition of property is planned, what is the acreage? h) If an acquisition of property is planned, what is the square footage? i) If a permanent exhibit will be created, what is the square footage? j) What is the current FTE/PTE staff assigned to manage and operate the Project? k) After completion of the Project, will the staff of the program change?
-I) If yes, indicate the number and types of additional PTE and FTE staff: 11 HISTORIC STRUCTURE 11.
-Does the Project involve real property that is listed, or is eligible to be listed, as a historic resource or historic landmark or in a historic area-neighborhood with historic significance?
-Yes No 12 ENVIRONMENTAL COMPLIANCE STATUS If applicable, projects considered for funding must be in compliance with the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA) prior to disbursement of construction funds.
-(Appendix O) Check applicable box: ☐ CEQA/NEPA Not Triggered ☐ CEQA/NEPA Completed ☐ CEQA/NEPA approval expected by (date) Name of Lead Agency Contact/Phone No
+15. LAND TENURE / LONG TERM SITE CONTROL Does applicant own the property where the Project will take place?
+If no, indicate type of arrangement: MOU Lease Easement Other: Name / Address of Property Owner: 16.
+FACILITY QUESTIONAIRE a) What is the square footage of the facility currently occupied by the museum? b) What date did the applicant organization occupy the current facility? c) If the current facility is to be remodeled, what is the square footage of the remodeled area? d) If the current facility is to be expanded, what is the square footage of the expanded area? e) What will be the overall square foot increase resulting from this Project? f) If a new facility is proposed, what is the square footage? g) If an acquisition of property is planned, what is the acreage? h) If an acquisition of property is planned, what is the square footage? i) If a permanent exhibit will be created, what is the square footage? j) What is the current FTE/PTE staff assigned to manage and operate the Project? k) After completion of the Project, will the staff of the program change? l) If yes, indicate the number and types of additional PTE and FTE staff: 17.
+HISTORIC STRUCTURE Does the Project involve real property that is listed, or is eligible to be listed, as a historic resource or historic landmark or in a historic area-neighborhood with historic significance? 🔲 Yes 💮 No 18.
+ENVIRONMENTAL COMPLIANCE STATUS All projects considered for funding must be in compliance with the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA) prior to disbursement of construction funds.
+(Appendix P) Check applicable box: Exempt from CEQA/NEPA Name of Lead Agency Contact/Phone No 19.
+APPLICANT'S REPRESENTATIVE AUTHORIZED IN RESOLUTION AS SIGNATORY Nar me Title Phone Fm ail address PROJECT COORDINATOR (Day-to-Day Contact) if different than Authorized Representative.
+20. PROJECT COORDINATOR (Day-to-day Contact) if different than Authorized Representative.
+Nie Tital - Disasses Nar me Title Phone